In just 48 hours, Dan and I will part ways. The girls and I will load

 bedroom and the mudroom is two feet of shoe rack when you walk in the

-door.
+door, about which you can find additional info.
 Pull out your tea set, schleich animals, and then decide to ditch

 them to draw pictures at your desk, and the house looks trashed.
 Don’t